Staples Visa Gift Card Rebate Deal

 Liquidate the Visa Rebate Card

 The rebate will come in the form of a Visa gift card that IS pin-enabled.
+As I covered before, I have successfully loaded a Staples rebate card to a Bluebird/Serve type card at Walmart.
 The PIN number is the last four digits of the card number.
-You can utilize my previous liquidation strategy or simply use it for normal spend.
+Note that lately a few readers have had issues trying to use this card’s PIN, so YMMV.
+Worst case you can utilize my previous liquidation strategy or simply use it for normal spend.

 These deals are nice if you have a Staples nearby, but stock tends to run out quickly, so I wouldn’t go far out of my way to get the cards.
 While this deal won’t make your Ultimate Rewards balance swell too much, it is a way to pickup a chunk of points and a few dollars too.
-This time around some people will also have the Amex Offer as an option, which could be much better.
+If you missed the Staples gift card deal earlier today, that too is a nice way to generate points at a negative cost.